vchan2/vchan2.github.io/2021APCalculusAB.md

   * (Math 31 ONLY) Produce <a href="https://vchan2.github.io/2021Calculus/Trig_derivatives_proofs.pdf">proofs for the derivatives of the trigonometric functions</a>.
   * Use derivatives to find the equation of tangent/normal lines with a given slope and through a point or parallel/perpendicular to given lines.
-  * (AP) Handle more challenging problems of the types above
+  * (AP) Handle more challenging problems of the types above -->

-Unit 3 test is scheduled for <b>Monday, October 25</b> in-class.
+Unit 3 test is scheduled for <b>Monday, November 1</b> in-class.
 Unit 2 AP material is scheduled for <b>Wednesday, October 27</b> in-class.
 You should be proficient in all material contained in Unit 2.
 More precisely, you should be able to:
   * Apply chain rule
-  * Compute dy/dx implicitly, and to find the slope of the tangent to an implicit curve at a point.
+  * Compute dy/dx implicitly, and find the slope of the tangent to an implicit curve at a point.
   * Compute higher-order derivatives.
   * Be able to compute higher-order implicit derivatives.
-  * (AP) Differentiate inverse functions, including the inverse trigonometric functions
+  * (AP) Differentiate inverse functions, including the inverse trigonometric functions.
+  * (AP) Handle more challenging problems of the types above.
+Note that you will need to be familiar with the techniques covered un Unit 2 as well.
+You should be able to handle problems given algebraic, verbal, tabular, or graphical information.

 <!--
 Testing centre hours are: